iapyeh/GGeditor/docs/User Guide.rst

 Table of Contents
 ~~~~~~~~~~~~~~~~~

 In the panel, the Table of Contents will insert \ `a sphinx toctree`_\ , aka cross-document table of contents to the cursor position.
 Usually, it was inserted into the ``index.rst`` document.
+The rules of what filename been included in the auto generated table are:

-All the documents with suffix .rst in the same folder will be inserted into the 3rd row by the GGeditor.
+#.
+All the documents with suffix .rst in the same folder.
+#.
+If a document has binded to a file, the filename in Github will be used.
+Even the source document is not with suffix “.rst”.
+#.
+The document which contains this toctree table is not in the list.
+This is for preventing from infinite loop while parsing by the readthedocs.
+You should add it back manually if that makes sense for you.

+ Here is an example of what it looks like:

+\ |IMG13|\

 Please be noted that file suffix (.html or .rst) is omitted.
 Also, you have to change their order manually.
-Here is an example:

-\ |IMG13|\

-If a document has binded to a file, the filename in Github will be used.
-The document which contains this toctree table is not in the list for preventing from infinite loop while parsing by the readthedocs.
-You should add it back manually if that makes sense for you.
+You have to manually edit the list content in the 3rd row when you add or remove your documents.
+Maybe you can just ask the GGeditor to generate a new doctree table and remove the existing one.
+You can refer to \ `the source document of the index.rst`_\  of the GGeditor for an example.

 .. _h545b1150273f784141121a3967491529: